wejgaard/HolonEForth/README.md

 # HolonEForth

-HolonEForth combines Chen-Hanson Ting' s universal eforth.fs and eForthOverview.pdf in a CMS,

-and presents and handles source code and documentation together in a book view.
+HolonEForth combines Chen-Hanson Ting's universal eforth.fs and eForthOverview.pdf in a CMS, and presents and handles source code and documentation together in a book view.

-Chapters create files, sections collect related program units, units have separate spaces for comments.

-HolonEForth is a [HolonCode](https://github.com/wejgaard/HolonCode) project.
+Chapters create files, sections group related program units, units have separate space for comments. - HolonEForth is a [HolonCode](https://github.com/wejgaard/HolonCode) project.

+---

 ## File eforth.fs

-- List of source code definitions and comments
+- List of source code definitions and comments.
-- Comment lines create structure
+- Comment lines create structure.

 ![EForth-File](./Reference/efBilder/EForth-File.png)